japhg/japhg/README.md

-## Sup, folks! 😁 I write code that works on Friday night… and still works on Monday morning.
+## Sup, folks! 😁
+## Did you know that I write code that works on Friday night… and still works on Monday morning.
+*(Shocking, I know 😅.)*

-I'm a Full-Stack Web Developer with strong expertise in both front-end and back-end technologies.
+By the way, I'm a Full-Stack Web Developer with strong expertise in both front-end and back-end technologies.
 Experienced in building dynamic, responsive, and user-friendly web applications using modern frameworks.

 <!--
 **japhg/japhg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.